 What is the Minimum Monthly Maintenance Needs Allowance?

 When applying for Medicaid, be that in a nursing home or for Home and Community Based Services (HCBS) via a Medicaid Waiver, there are both income and asset limits that must be met.
 For married couples, with just one spouse applying for benefits, there are spousal impoverishment rules in place to prevent the non-applicant spouse, often called the community spouse or well spouse, from having too little income on which to live.
-There is the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+One such rule is the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 It allows a Medicaid applicant spouse to transfer income to his/her non-applicant spouse.

 The MMMNA is an income allowance that allows a married applicant to transfer a portion, or all, of his/her income to the non-applicant spouse who earns little to no income.
 Medicaid’s income limit is fairly restrictive, so this rule is in place to ensure the non-applicant spouse is left with sufficient income.
 That said, the community spouse’s income must fall under a certain level in order for the applicant spouse, also called the institutionalized spouse, to transfer funds to his/her spouse.

 Min. and Max.
 MMMNA Figures for 2019

 As of July 1, 2019, the MMMNA is $2,113.75 / month in 48 states and in the District of Columbia.
 Due to the higher cost of living, Hawaii has a MMMNA of $2,432.50 / month, and Alaska has a MMMNA of $2,641.25 / month.
 These figures, which change annually, are set by the federal government, and are based on the Federal Poverty Level.
 They will be increased again in July of 2020.